Your team name | To review 1 | To review 2 |

 Presentation

-Your presentation should generally follow the same structure as your write-up.
-Each team will have 5 minutes for their presentation, and each team member must speak (roughly equally) during this time.
+Your presentation should be a concise oral presentation that introduces the objectives and motivations for your project, articulates what you have created, and demonstrates the product in some form.
+This could be the results of traditional statistical analysis, something learned through interactive usage of your product, etc. Each team will have 5 minutes for their presentation, and each team member must speak (roughly equally) during this time.

 You should create your presentation in a reproducible way, e.g., using Quarto.
 However you don’t have to use a package that is designed specifically for slides.
 If you prefer to build a dashboard or a Shiny app or a website, that’s fine too.
 The only rule is that it’s built reproducibly in R.